robsonfagundes/robsonfagundes.github.io/about-me.md

 permalink: /about-me/
 ---

+Hi I'm Robson Fagundes Software Engineer - Full Stack Web Developer
+---------------

-Hi I'm Robson Fagundes Software Engineer - Full Stack Web Developer, Specialist in project and development of applications for environment web and mobile.
+Specialist in project and development of applications for environment web and mobile.
 Drummer, a good lover of craft beers and Rock'N Roll.
----------------

 I have experience in developing web and mobile applications with emphasis in agile methods, design patterns, frameworks, front-end, back-end, devops and web security.